Skt-Alvaro/nodejs-chat/README.md

 # Real-Time Chat with Node.js, MongoDB, WebSockets, and Vanilla JS

 This project is a real-time chat application built with Node.js on the backend, MongoDB as the database, and Vanilla JavaScript for the client-side.
-It includes group creation and joining functionality via a unique code.

 ## Features